-If the employees' daily working time is more than 6 hours, they shall be entitled to a 15-minute break.
-This shall not reduce the effect of the provisions of this agreement regarding meal and refreshment breaks under Section 3.1.
+Employees are entitled to a break of at least 15 minutes if their daily work hours exceed 6 hours.
+This shall not reduce the effect of the provisions of this agreement regarding meal and refreshment breaks under Section 3.1

-Regarding the scope, working time, breaks and other matters, reference is made to the collective agreement between ASÍ and VSÍ from 30 December 1996 on certain matters pertaining to the structure of working time, which is regarded as part of this collective agreement.
-The aforementioned provisions supplement Section 13 of this agreement.
+Regarding the scope, working time, breaks and other matters, reference is made to the Collective Agreement between ASÍ and VSÍ from 30 December 1996 on certain matters pertaining to the structure of working time, which is regarded as an integral part of this Collective Wage Agreement.
+The aforementioned provisions supplement Section 13 of this Agreement.